 Audit Collection System

-The audit log collection system may or may not be external to the ACA system.
+The audit log collection system may or may not be external to the ACA systems.
 Automated audit processes shall be invoked at system (or application) startup, and cease only at system (or application) shutdown.

-Vulnerability Assessments
+Cyber Security Vulnerability Assessments

-ACA personnel shall routinely assess whether the CA system or its components have been attacked or breached.
-ACA personnel shall perform routine assessments for evidence of malicious activity.
+ACA personnel shall routinely assess PKI systems for the presence of known vulnerabilities and have a process by which those vulnerabilities are remediated.

+Security Control Assessments

+ACA personnel shall routinely assess security control processes to identify process failures for non-conformance with this standard.
+The ACA shall have a process by which identified instances of non-conformance are remediated.

+Real Time Security Monitoring

+ACA personnel shall have a process by which real time security events are monitored and analyzed.

+Incident Investigation and Response

+ACA personnel shall have a process by which identified security incidents are investigated and identified breaches are remediated and reported to NAESB, their subscribers, and the energy ISAC.

+A COORDINATION SECTION TO BE ADDED

 Records Archive

 The ACA archive records shall be sufficiently detailed as to verify that the ACA was properly operated as well as verify the validity of any certificate (including those revoked or expired) issued by the ACA.